making-sound/One-shot/README.md

 3. Adjust options in "settings.txt" file.
 4. Load Pd and setup audio and MIDI (Media menu -> "Audio Settings...", Media menu -> "MIDI settings...") and confirm audio and MIDI works (Media menu -> "Test Audio and MIDI...").
 5. Load patch.
+6. Check the Pd window for error messages.

 If you update "keymap.txt" or "settings.txt", reload the patch for the changes to take effect.